adriana-guillen/Text-Analytics-VOC/README.md

-# 💬 Voice of the Customer & Employee – Sentiment Analysis at Oxxo Gas
+💬 Voice of the Customer & Employee – Sentiment Analysis at a Fuel Retail Chain.

 **Portfolio Project | Business Analytics | Text Analytics | NLP**

-This project simulates a real-world sentiment analysis initiative I led at **Oxxo Gas (FEMSA)** in 2012.
-It analyzes open-ended feedback from three unique sources:
+This project simulates a real-world sentiment analysis initiative I led in 2012 at **Oxxo Gas**, a major fuel retail chain in Mexico, owned by **FEMSA**, one of Latin America's largest retail and logistics conglomerates.

+The analysis focuses on open-ended feedback gathered from three key sources:

-- 🕵️ Mystery Shoppers (external evaluators)
+- 🕵️‍♀️ **Mystery Shoppers** (external evaluators)
-- 👥 External Customers (regular station clients)
+- 👥 **External Customers** (gas station clients)
-- 🧑‍💼 Internal Employees (FEMSA staff visiting stations)
+- 🧑‍💼 **Internal Employees** (company staff visiting the stations)

-The goal is to extract insights from unstructured comments using **classical NLP techniques** — including **TF-IDF**, **Word2Vec**, and a roadmap to **BERT** — to support data-driven service improvement decisions.
+The objective is to extract service-quality insights from unstructured comments using **classical NLP techniques** — including **TF-IDF**, **Word2Vec**, and a roadmap to **BERT** — to support data-driven service improvement decisions.

 ---